Writing Tasks

 Just include [skip ci]

-in the first line of your commit message in order to skip CI execution for a commit completely.
+in the first line or last line of your commit message in order to skip CI execution for a commit completely.

-If you push multiple commits at the same time, only the first line of the last commit message will be checked for [skip ci]
+If you push multiple commits at the same time, only the last commit message will be checked for [skip ci]

 or [ci skip]